JacqsLabz/Sims4-Yootz-Story/2.04-TalkToVampires/00-index.md

 ![](12-12-17_7-15-34%C2%A0PM.png)

-Sara let instinct guide her, and found that she could feel the dark force of the vampires.
+Sara let instinct guide her, and found that she could feel the dark power of the vampires.

 "You're quite the natural."
 Caleb remarked.